Easy Stuffed Bell Peppers That Actually Hold Together (and Taste Like Dinner, Not a Chore)

 How do I keep the bottoms from burning?

-To prevent the bottoms from burning, add either broth or water to the baking dish, keep it covered for the majority of the time, and avoid using an overly large dish so the liquid doesn’t evaporate too quickly.
+To keep the bottoms from burning, you can add broth or water to the baking dish.
+Also, cover the dish for most of the cooking time, and don’t use a baking dish that is too big, so the liquid doesn’t evaporate too quickly.

 Can I prepare these for a party in advance?

-Yes.
-You can also prepare the filling 3 days in advance, or for up to 24 hours before you plan to serve the dish, you can assemble the peppers and store them in the fridge covered.
-If beginning from a cold start, increase bake time by 5 to 10 minutes.
+Yes, the filling can be made up to 3 days in advance.
+Alternatively, for up to 24 hours before service, you can assemble the peppers and keep them in the fridge (covered).
+If the dish is starting from a cold state, increase the baking time by 5 to 10 minutes.

 My peppers turned out bitter: why?

-Green peppers tend to have more bitterness than red, yellow, and orange peppers.
-If that bothers you, you can select sweeter colors or balance it with more tomato, cheese or a tiny splash of vinegar at the end.
+Between the different colored peppers, green ones are usually the most bitter.
+If that is a concern, you can choose different colored peppers for a sweeter option or balance it with more tomato, cheese or a tiny splash of vinegar at the end.

 One Last Thing